 Currently, the City sends the majority of its residual waste (garbage) to Green Lane Landfill located just outside of London, Ontario in the Township of Southwold.
-It is in close proximity to a number of communities, including three First Nations communities: the Chippewas of the Thames First Nation, the Munsee Delaware Nation and the Oneida Nation of the Thames.
-Based on current tonnage and waste volumes, Green Lane Landfill could reach full capacity in 2034 or 2035.
+Green Lane’s neighbours include three First Nations communities: the Chippewas of the Thames First Nation, the Munsee Delaware Nation and the Oneida Nation of the Thames.
+Based on current tonnage and waste volumes, Green Lane Landfill could reach full capacity in 2035.

 Increased population, economic growth and housing commitments in Toronto mean that the amount of waste that will need to be managed will continue to grow.
 Even with the implementation of the City’s Long-term Waste Management Strategy and our ongoing waste reduction and diversion actions, planning for Toronto’s long-term waste disposal needs is required.